How to Protect Against SIM Swap Fraud With Vonage Network APIs

 Cryptocurrency Theft

-I’ve seen so many crypto theft use cases in the news, and the impact is massive; these victims have lost too much money.
+I've seen so many crypto theft use cases in the news, and the impact is massive; these victims have lost too much money.
 Users of cryptocurrency exchanges are especially vulnerable to SIM swap attacks.
-When attackers gain control of a user’s phone number, they can bypass two-factor authentication (2FA) and steal funds from cryptocurrency wallets connected to these platforms.
-These attacks put millions, if not billions, of dollars at risk in digital assets.
+When attackers gain control of a user's phone number, they can bypass two-factor authentication (2FA) and steal funds from cryptocurrency wallets connected to these platforms.
+These attacks put millions, if not billions, of dollars' worth of digital assets at risk.

 Banking Fraud

-I vividly remember once I was on my way to take my ENEM test in Brazil, and a guy approached me with a story that he had lost his wallet.
-He would miss his flight, speaking very anxiously and asking to be let some money.
+I vividly remember being on my way to take my ENEM test in Brazil when a guy approached me with a story: he had lost his wallet.
+He would miss his flight, speaking very anxiously and asking to be let off with some money.
 He walked me to the bank.
-He made it seem like I could trust him, even offered his phone or wedding ring as a form of knowing he’d keep his word.
+He made it seem like I could trust him, even offering his phone or wedding ring as a form of knowing he'd keep his word.
 I could trust him - that was the end of the story.
-I not only lent him my money but never saw it again; hopefully, all of this kicked in after my test, and it didn’t impact my attention to take it that day.
+I not only lent him my money but never saw it again; hopefully, all of this kicked in after my test, and it didn't affect my ability to focus on it that day.

 There are so many cases of bank fraud and even SIM Swap attacks.
-These attackers can access a victim’s phone number, request OTPs (one-time passcodes) from the bank, and complete transactions under the victim’s name.
-These attacks often follow identity verification steps done online, such as for job applications or rental agreements, leaving another layer of exposure if documents are compromised.
+These attackers can access a victim's phone number, request OTPs (one-time passcodes) from the bank, and complete transactions under the victim's name.
+These attacks often follow online identity verification steps, such as for job applications or rental agreements, leaving another layer of exposure if documents are compromised.

 How Do I Safeguard My Users Against Fraud?

-There are many targets, including banking, finance, fintech, crypto exchanges, cybersecurity vendors, payment processors, e-commerce, retail stores, IT departments, ticketing agencies, social networks, and mobile operators.
+There are many targets, including banks, financial institutions, fintech companies, crypto exchanges, cybersecurity vendors, payment processors, e-commerce platforms, retail stores, IT departments, ticketing agencies, social networks, and mobile operators.
 The list goes on.
-Integrating Vonage’s SIM Swap API can provide the necessary security to prevent and mitigate these attacks.
+Integrating the Identity Insights SIM Swap Insight can provide the necessary security to prevent and mitigate these attacks.

-To help protect your users from SIM swap fraud, Vonage offers a valuable API: the SIM Swap API.
-You can programmatically check if a phone number’s SIM card has been recently changed, adding a key layer of security to sensitive actions like logins, account recovery, and financial transactions.
+To help protect your users from SIM swap fraud, Identity Insights offers a valuable capability: the SIM Swap Insight.
+You can programmatically check whether a phone number's SIM card has been recently changed, adding a key layer of security to sensitive actions such as logins, account recovery, and financial transactions.
 If a SIM change is detected, organizations can trigger step-up authentication, block access, or flag the session for investigation.
-Protect your users from SIM swap fraud.

-What Can You Do With the SIM Swap API?
+What Can You Do With the SIM Swap Insight?

 Conclusion

 Bad actors will continue to develop new fraud methods; relying solely on SMS-based authentication is no longer enough.
-Have a look at the Network APIs and find solutions to mitigate fraud.
+Have a look at Identity Insights and find solutions to mitigate fraud.